1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Preamble

-- DMARC (Domain-based Message Authentication, Reporting, and Conformance) is an essential tool for enhancing email security and protecting your domain against fraud by verifying the authenticity of outgoing emails (through authentication mechanisms such as SPF and DKIM) and allowing you to define policies for handling unauthenticated emails.
+- DMARC (Domain-based Message Authentication, Reporting, and Conformance) is a crucial tool for enhancing email security and protecting your domain against fraud by verifying the authenticity of outgoing emails (through authentication mechanisms such as SPF and DKIM) and allowing you to define policies for handling unauthenticated emails.

-- DMARC is used to specify to other mail providers what they should do when they reject an email due to incorrect or missing SPF or DKIM.
+- DMARC specifies to other email providers what they should do when they reject an email due to incorrect or missing SPF or DKIM.

 - To do this, domain owners can define DMARC policies, such as "reject", "quarantine" or "none", to specify how these "suspicious" emails should be handled.
 Example: